 It has taken a while to write this.
 I could say that it has been a busy few months of working on multiple projects and so the time has not been there.
-But to be honest, ‘More Than A Race’ has well and truly lived up to its’ name and it has taken a while to recover from this journey both physically & emotionally.
+But to be frank, ‘More Than A Race’ has well and truly lived up to its’ name and it has taken a while to recover from this journey both physically & emotionally.
 I simply have not had the will to collect my thoughts and write them down until recently.
-Like other film makers, I look to document people’s journeys and foster the narrative so that viewers can connect with the athletes or whoever might be in front of the camera.
 This is an insight into my journey and personal narrative behind the lens during the filming of More Than A Race.

 The original brief from Steve & Janet [HK100 Race Directors] was to film and produce a promotional piece that would be 13 minutes long and showcase both the race and Hong Kong.
 As someone who calls Hong Kong home after spending most of my life here, this was a perfect opportunity to show another side to this place that is commonly misperceived as simply being a concrete jungle.
 This broader focus that went beyond just filming the HK100 as a race appealed to me as I have previously been reluctant to film live races and have turned down a number of offers to film such events in the past.
 To film an event such as an ultra race really needs a good-sized team that can vary depending on the length of the race, the terrain and accessibility.
 The filming logistics cannot be taken lightly.